daiwahome/fish-wsl-open/README.md

 [![Slack Room][slack-badge]][slack-link]

-A cmd start command wrapper.
+A cmd start command wrapper for fish shell in WSL.
+Note: this command is available only in windows file systems.

 ## Install